Automattic/wp-calypso/packages/wp-checkout/README.md

 ### CheckoutPaymentMethods

 Renders buttons for each payment method that can be used out of the array in the `availablePaymentMethods` prop.
 The `onChange` callback prop can be used to determine which payment method has been selected.
+The `collapsed` prop will display a summary of the current choice if one is set.

 ### CheckoutProvider